FamilySearch/GEDCOM/specification/gedcom-3-structures-4-enumerations.md

 An event- or attribute-type tag name.
 See [Events] and [Attributes].

-Most values in this enumeration set use the same tag and URI as the corresponding event, except for tags used with different URIs for `FAM` vs `INDI`;
+Most values in this enumeration set use the same tag and URI as the corresponding event or attribute, except for tags used with different URIs for `FAM` vs `INDI`;
 these are given generic definitions with URIs constructed by concatenating `g7:enum-` to the enumeration value: